Curry (surname): Origins

 The name Corry is usually Ó Corraidh (or Ó Corra) and in modern times is often abbreviated to Corr.
 However, when found in Clare, it is probably a variant form of Ó Comhraidhe - O'Curry and as we have seen already, Corry is a known variant of Curry in Cork.

 In Ulster, the names Corr, Corry and Curry are numerous.
 There they can be of more than one origin.
 The majority no doubt are Ó Corra, descended from the sept of that name located in the Tyrone-Fermanagh country and numerous in central Ulster in the seventeenth century as the Hearth Money Rolls show.

 Many of the Corrs of Tyrone and Londonderry are, however, descended from the Gilla Corr, mentioned in the Annals of Ulster (1186), whose son is perpetuated in the townland of Ballykilcurr, near Maghera.
 One of the Anglicised forms of Mac Gothraidh - a branch of the MacGuires of Fermanagh, and most usually found as McCaffrey - is MacCorry, often without the prefix Mac; others are MacCorry and Godfrey.
 Mac Corra, too, has been noted in Ulster but this is possibly a modem form of Mac Gothraidh.
 Both O'Cor and MacCor occur in the Armagh Hearth Money Rolls, O'Cor being the more numerous there.

 The prevalence of the name Corry in Counties Waterford and south Tipperary in the seventeenth century might suggest that some of the O'Currys of Thomond migrated but this theory is not borne out by numerous mediaeval records which show that people called Cor and Corre were established in Counties Tipperary and Kilkenny as early as 1270 (Richard Corre was Bishop of Lismore from 1279 to 1308): this may well be an unidentified Norman name unrelated to Curry, for migration from Thomond to Ormond was unusual, though not unknown, before the fourteenth century.
 However, in the mid 17th century at the time of Oliver Cromwell's campaign in Ireland, one of the major landowners in south Tipperary (Clonmel) was a John Corr of Toberhanny.
-He is said to be descended from a Norman family Corre, that came to Ireland in 1171 at Crooke, Co.
-Waterford with King Henry II of England, alongside Theobald FitzWalter, later to become Butler, Earl of Ormonde.
+He is said to be descended from a Norman family Corre, that came to Ireland in 1171 at Crooke, County Waterford with King Henry II of England, alongside Theobald FitzWalter, later to become Butler, Earl of Ormonde.
 In 1650 John Corr and 141 retainers were given the option 'To Hell or to Connaught', In other words, either be transplanted to Connaught or face death and eternity in hell.
 It is said that John Corr was a close ally of the Butler's of Ormonde.
 When he was dispossessed of his lands he sought refuge with the Ormondes.
 When Ormonde regained control of his lands he rewarded John Corr with grants of land for his allegiance.
-Instead of lands at Toberhanny, he was given land at Cuffesgrange, Co.
-Kilkenny. (previously known as Comerford's Grange).
+Instead of lands at Toberhanny, he was given land at Cuffesgrange, County Kilkenny. (previously known as Comerford's Grange).
 The family remain here to this day.
 This family is the same family of Frank J. Corr who became mayor of Chicago.